 We expect teaching to be well planned, varied and stimulating.

 We believe learning should be active, focused and engaging.

 |Behaviour Policy||Toot Hill School is committed to providing high quality education.
 This means promoting positive attitudes, behaviours and learning habits so that students can develop to their full potential. |

-There is an inexstricable link between behaviour and achievement, it is therefore essential that Toot Hill school promotes good behaviour and challenges unacceptable behaviour to ensure pupils achieve their full potential.
+There is an inexstricable link between behaviour, fulfillment and achievement; it is therefore essential that Toot Hill school promotes and teaches good behaviour and challenges unacceptable behaviour to ensure pupils achieve their full potential.
 This is a basic expectation that must underpin the daily work of our school.
-High expectations, shared values, fair and consistent application of awards and sanctions; combined with effective teaching and active tutoring are key to promoting positive behaviour and ensuring great achievement.
+High expectations, shared values, fair and consistent application of awards and sanctions; combined with effective teaching and active tutoring are key to promoting positive behaviour and ensuring safety, happiness and great achievement.

 Please see the link attached for further information.

 |Safeguarding/Child protection||Our policy applies to staff, governors and volunteers working in our school and takes into account statutory guidance provided by the Department for Education (DfE) and local guidance issued by Nottinghamshire County Council.
 Our school safeguarding and child protection policy incorporate the duties and responsibilities set out within the Education Act 2002, DfE statutory guidance Keeping Children Safe in Education 2021 and HM Working Together To Safeguard Children 2018.|